MicrosoftDocs/Viva/Viva/glint/setup/questions-setup.md

   - All of the text in this box can be edited.
   - The blue fields are *not* intended to be populated. **The blue fields are suggested areas for customization.
 To remove or customize the blue text, it must be deleted.**

-When you have finished, select **Save Changes**.
+When finished, select **Save Changes**.

-## Edit individual survey items
+## Edit survey items using the vertical ellipses

-Hover over the vertical ellipses next to the question to select one of the following:
+Hover over the vertical ellipses next to any survey item to select one of the following options:

-Changes you make here will instantly propagate to all programs that use this question.
-In this section you can:
+- Edit Targeting

-- Select languages
+- Edit Question
-- Select the question (item) type
-- Edit the default text
+- Edit Display Logic
-- Change the reporting label
-- Provide instructional text
+- Delete
-- Select whether to label for all options
-- Illustrate the rating scale
-- Allow or disallow comments
-- Make the question (item) optional
-- Map the question to a Suggested Action Template

-When finished, select **Save**.

 ### Edit Targeting